 If the IRS were successful in asserting that we are or have been a PFIC for any taxable year, U.S. shareholders would face adverse U.S. federal income tax consequences.
 Under the PFIC rules, unless a shareholder makes an election available under the U.S. Internal Revenue Code of 1986, as amended, (the "Code"), which election could itself have adverse consequences for such shareholders, as discussed below under Item 10.E ("Taxation of Holders - U.S. Federal Income Tax Considerations - U.S. Federal Income Taxation of United States Holders"), excess distributions and any gain from the disposition of such shareholder's common shares would be allocated ratably over the shareholder's holding period of the common shares and the amounts allocated to the taxable year of the excess distribution or sale or other disposition and to any year before we became a PFIC would be taxed as ordinary income.
-The amount allocated to each other taxable year, and an interest charge would be imposed with respect to such tax.
+The amount allocated to each other taxable year would be subject to tax at the highest rate in effect for individuals or corporations, as appropriate, for that taxable year, and an interest charge would be imposed with respect to such tax.
 See Item 10.E ("Taxation of Holders - U.S. Federal Income Tax Considerations - U.S. Federal Income Taxation of United States Holders") for a more comprehensive discussion of the U.S. federal income tax consequences to United States shareholders if we are treated as a PFIC.